moondance-labs/tanssi-docs/learn/tanssi/network-features/staking.md

 ---
 title: Staking
-description: Learn how Tanssi implements a novel Staking mechanism to provide a decentralized and trustless set of block producers to all Tanssi-powered appchains
+description: Learn how Tanssi implements a novel Staking mechanism to provide liveness via a decentralized and trustless set of sequencers to all Tanssi-powered networks.
 ---

 # Tanssi Staking {: #tanssi-staking }

 ## Introduction {: #introduction }

-One of Tanssi's core propositions is to simplify the infrastructure complexity for appchains.
+One of Tanssi's core propositions is to simplify the infrastructure complexity for networks.
 A significant component is bootstrapping a decentralized set of block producers, which Tanssi offers through its unique architecture and staking mechanics.

-Tanssi staking mechanics guarantee that the block producers for Tanssi and Tanssi-powered appchains are selected through a trustless and decentralized mechanism.
+Tanssi staking mechanics guarantee that the block producers for Tanssi-powered networks are selected through a trustless and decentralized mechanism.
 They also incentivize the community to delegate to top-performing or engaged block producers.

-This page covers the fundamental concepts of Tanssi's staking mechanics and how it secures a decentralized block production set that drives network liveness for Tanssi appchains.
+This page covers the fundamental concepts of Tanssi's staking mechanics and how it secures a decentralized block production set that drives network liveness for Tanssi networks.

 <div style="text-align: center; justify-content:center;" class="row hero-buttons">
   <a href="https://www.tanssi.network/post/dancebox-staking-guide" aria-label="Learn How to Stake on Tanssi Apps" style="margin: .5em;">